 The proper place of human rights and fundamental freedoms in U.S. foreign policy has long been debated among scholars, politicians, and the American public.
-Clair Apodaca argues that the history of United States human rights policy unfolds as a series of prevarications that are the result of Presidential preferences, along with the conflict and cooperation among bureaucratic actors.
+Clair Apodaca argues that the history of U.S.human rights policy unfolds as a series of prevarications that are the result of presidential preferences, along with the conflict and cooperation among bureaucratic actors.

 1. The Battlefield of Foreign Aid as Foreign Policy

 2. U.S. Human Rights Policy during the Cold War: A Historical Overview

 3. U.S. Human Rights Policy in the Post-Cold War Era: A Decade of Lost Opportunities

 4. The Prevaricator in Chief: George W. Bush (2001-2009)

 5. The Prevaricator of Change: Barak Obama (2009-2017)

 6. A Prevaricator who old the Truth: Donald Trump